JosVanEijndhoven/dacxo-hwsw/dacxo-hw/PCBs/PCB-dacxo/README.md

 Because the number of buffered samples remains relatively small, it imposes a delay of at most 14 millisecond, which means that the audio will remain in sync with video if the audio stream comes from an attached TV.

+## i2s input

+The extra i2s input is on the PCB as *P408*.
+In i2s mode, the PCB assumes clock master mode, where it provides the bit-clock and word-clock to the interface.
+So the peripheral (audio streamer) should configure its i2s output in clock slave mode.
+In this clock master mode, there is no need to synchronize with an external clock.
+Therefor, the fifo audio buffer is not used, nor is the +/- 0.1% clock rate adjustment.

+On *P408*, the following pin assignment is used (set by the FPGA configuration):

+- pin 1: gnd
+- pin 2: audio data input
+- pin 3: word clock output
+- pin 4: bit clock output

+After buffering with the crystal clock, these signals are passed as-is to the PCM1792 DAC chips.
+So their format (e.g. msb-first, left aligned) should match.

 ## Selection of DAC chip
 The PCB provides footprints for two different DAC chips: a pair of PCM1792A, or alternatively a pair of WM8741.
 This is intended for comparison, but for now only the PCM has been used.